LifeOS2025/life-os-mvp/README.md

-# LifeOS Project Context (Phase 4: Functional Login & Session)
+# LifeOS Project Context (Phase 5: Journaling Feature)

 ## 1. Project Goal
 Building the MVP of LifeOS.
-The current high-level objective is to **make the user login process functional and manage the user's session across the app.**
+The current high-level objective is to **build the core journaling feature, allowing users to create and view their own private journal entries.**

 ## 2. My Role & Your Role
 - **My Role:** I am Mike, the Visionary and Architect.
 My job is to hold the vision and confirm results.